 The design and operation of the network have a significant influence on the performance of the supply chain.

-Strategic decisions are required in warehouses, distribution centers which transportation modes should be used.
+Strategic decisions are required in warehouses, distribution centers, and determining which transportation modes should be used.
 If the overall company objectives identify the use of more third-party subcontracting, the company may strategically decide to use third-party logistics companies in the supply chain.